 As the legend goes, Saint Giovanni experienced several apparitions of Saint Michael.
 It may have happened either when he retired from his function as the archbishop, if we accept that version of his hagiography or yet before he actually became the archbishop.
 The former is more probable if it is assumed that follow-up constructing works changing the initial church into a Romanesque abbey started between 983 and 987.
 It is also important to underline that the Saint lived at the verge of the period in which the fear of the end of the world was very strong and frightening.
 With the new millennium, when the expected end did not come, the construction majestically grew in its structure and significance, as if it was an expression of mankind’s gratefulness sent to the Heavens.

-The known tradition says that Sain Michael ordered San Giovanni to erect his church on the Mount, as much as it earlier happened in the case of Saint Aubert in Normandy.
-San Giovanni was less reluctant in fulfilling Saint Michael’s demand than […] but he started to build the church on the Mount Caprasio, where he lived, and which was famous for praying hermits.
+The known tradition says that Saint Michael ordered San Giovanni to erect his church on the Mount, as much as it earlier happened in the case of Saint Aubert in Normandy.
+San Giovanni was less reluctant in fulfilling Saint Michael’s demand than the Saint from Mont Saint Michel, and he started to build the church on the Mount Caprasio, where he lived, and which was famous for praying hermits.
 The works he started, however, could not be completed because the stones laid during the day (in other version, which is more possible, it was wood) mysteriously disappeared at night.
-San Giovanni was sure the stones were stolen by some thieves, stayed awake to guard site of construction.
-Yet, what he saw terrified him greatly as he discovered that the thieves are actually angels who transported the stones on another mount nearby, which was the Mount Pirchiriano.
-Then San Giovanni understood it was Saint Michael’s desire to build his church just there.
-After this miraculous event, the saint obediently followed the angels to the Pirchiriano, where he set up his new hermitage and continued to build the Archangel’s church.
+San Giovanni was sure the stones were stolen by some thieves, he stayed awake to guard site of construction.
+Yet, what he saw at night terrified him greatly, as he discovered that the thieves are actually angels, who transported the stones on another mount nearby, which was the Mount Pirchiriano.
+Then San Giovanni understood it was Saint Michael’s desire to build his church just there, on the opposite mount.
+After this miraculous event, the Saint obediently followed the angels to the Pirchiriano, where he set up his new hermitage and continued to build the Archangel’s church.

-The second part of the legend, or the second legend, tells a story about the Abbey’s later founder, namely, the Count Ugo di Montboissier, who once encountered the hermitage of San Giovanni on the Mount Pirchiriano, with the simple church dedicated to Sain Michael.
+The second part of the legend, or the second legend, tells a story about the Abbey’s later founder, namely, the Count Ugo di Montboissier, who once encountered the hermitage of San Giovanni on the Mount Pirchiriano, with a simple church, or rather a complex of three small chapels built onsite dedicated to Sain Michael.
 The Count had actually been looking for redemption for his sins.
-The Pope gave him a choice of his penance, either he would go for an exile, which would be for him a religious pilgrimage or he would give foundations to an abbey.
-Having known the history of the church on the Pirchiriano, Ugo finally decided to continue there building works on a much greater scale than before.
+The Pope gave him a choice of his penance: either he would go for an exile, which would be for him a religious pilgrimage, or he would give foundations to an abbey.
+Having known the history of the church on the Pirchiriano, Ugo finally decided to continue building works there on a much greater scale than before.

 “Antica Mulattiera” and the “Trail of Princes”